Lee Krasner: Earth Green Series: 1956–1959

 During the summer of 1956, Krasner started her Earth Green Series.
 While she started making this work before Pollock's death, they are considered to reflect her feelings of anger, guilt, pain, and loss she experienced about their relationship before and after he died.
 The intense emotion she felt during this time caused her art to develop along more liberated lines of her self-expression and pushed the boundaries of conventional, developed concepts of art.
 Through these large-scale action paintings, Krasner depicts hybridized figures that are made up of organic plant-like forms and anatomical parts, which often allude to both male and female body parts.
 These forms dominate the canvas, causing it to be crowded and densely-packed with bursting and bulging shapes.
 The pain she experienced during this period is illustrated through the principal usage of flesh tones with blood-red accents in the figures which suggest wounds.
 The paint drips on her canvas show her speed and willingness to relinquish absolute control, both necessary for portraying her emotions.

 By 1957, Krasner continued to create figurative abstract forms in her work, but they suggest more floral elements rather than anatomical.
 She used brighter colors which were more vibrant and commonly contrasted other colors in the composition.
 She also would dilute paint or use a dry brush to make the colors more transparent.

-In 1958, Krasner was commissioned to create two abstract murals for an office building on Broadway.
-She created two collage maquettes which depicted floral motifs for two entryways of the building.
-These murals were later destroyed in a fire.
+In 1958, Krasner was commissioned to create two abstract murals for an office building at 2 Broadway in Manhattan.
+According to the American art historian Barbara Rose, working on the collage maquettes in preparation for the murals provided Krasner "with a means of translating her winged, floral, and organic forms into monumental abstractions on a public scale".